 Cake Mix Cookies

-Cake Mix Cookies are an easy cookie recipe that you can mix and match cake flavors and add-ins!
-Mix in chocolate chips, M&Ms, sprinkles, peanut butter chips and more to your favorite cake mix flavor and get creative!
+Cake Mix Cookies are an easy cookie recipe that you can make with all kinds of cake flavors and add-ins!
+Mix chocolate chips, M&Ms, sprinkles, peanut butter chips, and more into your favorite cake mixes.
+Get creative!

 • Cake Mix.
-I like vanilla cake mix the best!
+I like vanilla cake mix best in these cookies, so that’s what I usually go with!

 • Eggs.
 Use large eggs for this recipe.

 • Oil.
-I use vegetable oil in this recipe, however, any light colored oil will work such as Canola Oil or Corn Oil.
+I use vegetable oil, however, any light colored oil will work, such as canola oil or corn oil.

 • Chocolate Chips